Lauder Light Railway: First proposals

 In the nineteenth century Lauder was in a remote location; there was no industry other than agriculture.

 In 1846 the Berwickshire Central Railway was proposed, following the Lauder Railway route as actually built and continuing to Earlston and Kelso, but there was no support for the company and it collapsed.

 In 1848 the line which became the Waverley Route reached Fountainhall from Edinburgh; it had been authorised as the Edinburgh and Hawick Railway but was adopted by the North British Railway.
 In due course the through route to Carlisle was formed.

 Encouraged by the proximity of a main line, a public meeting took place in April 1852 for a Lauder branch railway from the Fountainhall line; there was local support for a line, but no subscriptions were forthcoming and the scheme was forgotten.
 There were further schemes in 1870 and 1883, also without any positive outcome.

-A horse bus service was operated later over the hills to Stow railway station; it was privately operated but subsidised by the North British Railway.
+A horse-drawn omnibus service was operated later over the hills to Stow railway station; it was privately operated but subsidised by the North British Railway.
 There was no other public transport except a weekly carrier to Dalkeith and another weekly carrier to Galashiels.

-Light Railway legislation
+Light railway legislation

-In December 1895 there was strong local agitation for a modern road between Oxton and Fountainhall; the negative response from the County Council encouraged resumed thoughts of a railway once more, and this was encouraged by the passage of the Light Railways Act in 1896.
+In December 1895 there was strong local agitation for a modern road between Oxton and Fountainhall; the negative response from the county council encouraged resumed thoughts of a railway once more, and this was encouraged by the passage of the Light Railways Act 1896.
 This was designed to encourage the construction of local railway connections without the expense of seeking an Act of Parliament or the safety arrangements of main lines.

-On 15 December 1896 the promoters - in fact two local landowners - issued a formal notice issued pursuant to a Light Railway Order for the "Lauder Light Railway".
+On 15 December 1896 the promoters – two local landowners – issued a formal notice issued pursuant to a light railway order for the "Lauder Light Railway".
 The capital was to be £45,000 and an application was made to Berwickshire County Council for a grant not exceeding £15,000.
 The estimated cost of construction was £48,308.

-The administrative procedure for issuing the required Order was very much delayed, but on 30 June 1898 the Light Railway Order was issued.
+The administrative procedure for issuing the required order was very much delayed, but on 30 June 1898 the Lauder Light Railway Order 1898 was issued.

 A contract was concluded with Dick Kerr & Co for £34,151 to build the line, with an additional £5,660 for providing the permanent way.
 The North British Railway subscribed £15,000 of shares, Berwickshire County Council £12,000, Dick Kerr accepted £2,500 in shares as part payment.

 Work started on 3 June 1899: the Countess of Lauderdale cut the first sod at Lauder.

-There were considerable difficulties between the Company and the North British Railway, who had agreed to work the line, over permanent way specifications and facilities at the stations.
+There were considerable difficulties between the company and the North British Railway, who had agreed to work the line, over permanent way specifications and facilities at the stations.